-When people think of Disney vacations one of the first things that come to mind is seeing their favorite characters.
 Meet and greets with Disney World Characters can be fun moments full of amazing memories.
 They also can be a huge time suck of your vacation.
-Luckily, I have seven tips that will help you see the Disney World characters without wasting all of your vacation time.
+To help I’m going to share some Disney World vacation planning tips that will help you see the Disney World characters without wasting all of your vacation time.

 Disney World Characters: Saving Time on Meet & Greets